lagom/lagom/docs/manual/java/guide/cluster/UsingAkkaPersistenceTyped.md

 Because an Aggregate is intended to model a consistency boundary, it's not recommended validating commands using data that is not available in scope.
 Any decision should be solely based on the data passed in the commands and the state of the Aggregate.
 Any external call should be considered a smell because it means that the Aggregate is not in full control of the invariants it's supposed to be protecting.

-There are two ways of sending back a reply: using `Effect.reply` and `Effect.persist(...).thenReply`.
+There are two ways of sending back a reply: using `Effect().reply` and `Effect().persist(...).thenReply`.
 The first one is available directly on `Effect` and should be used when you reply without persisting any event.
 In this case, you can use the available state in scope because it's guaranteed not to have changed.
 The second variant should be used when you have persisted one or more events.
 The updated state is then available to you on the function used to define the reply.

 You may run side effects inside the command handler.
 Please refer to [Akka documentation](https://doc.akka.io/docs/akka/2.6/typed/persistence.html?language=Java#effects-and-side-effects) for detailed information.